 Will I keep my Kyleena IUD?

 short answer, yes.
 I think the fact that it prevents pregnancy and I don’t have to monitor anything is the biggest reason why I’m keeping it.
-Do I like the side effect? no I do not, but, everything has a price to pay and unfortunately ladies, birth control is just a poison you have to pick.
+Do I like the side effect? no, I do not, but, everything has a price to pay and unfortunately, ladies, birth control is just a poison you have to pick.
 There really is no option that is best, just an option that best suits you:)

 UPDATE: I have kept my Kyleena IUD and the side effects have toned down!
 I still get a bit of acne right before my period starts but that is it!

-I will also note, my periods are shorter than they were before.
+I will also note, that my periods are shorter than they were before.
 Which, in my eyes, isn’t a bad thing!